bjdash/apic-docs/README.md

 ### Docs {#docs}

 APIC can convert your APIs designs into beautiful functional documentations that will help others to get on board faster.
-Know more about Docs here
+Know more about Docs here.

+### Tester {#tester}

+APIC provides a powerfull platofrm for testing your APIs.
+With features like test suits,multiple environments, schema validations, random data generation; you can perform an end to end testing of your APIs.
+Know more about thster here.